 Niche marketing allows individuals and businesses to improve brand loyalty.
 Engaging with fewer people means you’ll find it easier to nurture prospects and build quality relationships.
 Your audience will know that you understand their vibe.
 They’ll see you as a true partner, rather than a vendor who’s only interested in their money.

 - Reflect on your passions and interests.

-- Identify customers' problems and needs.
+- Identify the problems and needs of your customers.

 - Research the competition.

 1. Reflect on your passions and interests.

 Is there a hobby or skill you're passionate about or good at?
 Take some time to reflect on those areas of interest as potential niche market ideas.

 Below are a few questions to help you brainstorm:

 - What topics do I enjoy learning about?